Sites hosted with us aren’t subject to website “cross-contamination”

 What’s the difference?

 Many hosting companies create each of your domain names as a folder under a single Unix “user account” on a server.
 Any script (including WordPress plugins and so on) running on one domain name has full access to all of those folders.
-That means a malicious script can easily infect all of the domain names by modifying files in those folders, and many try to do exactly that.
+That means a security bug in a script on one site can easily infect all of the sites by modifying files in those folders, and many try to do exactly that.

 But we don’t make different domain names share a Unix user account like that.
-When you add another hosted domain name with separate content, it gets its own separate Unix user account.
+When you add another hosted domain name with separate content as “Add-On Hosting”, it gets its own separate Unix user account.
 Scripts running for one of your domain names don’t have access to the files of another domain name you host with us, so this kind of cross-contamination can’t happen.

 The extra technical separation between domain names has other security advantages, too: for example, it allows our customers to give a third-party developer access to just one site.
 Security-conscious users can create separate FTP accounts or create separate SSH keys for individual domain names.